 Serial Killer TV Days is an industry programme for film and TV professionals.
 However, it has also been attracting journalists and students of audio-visual study programmes for several years.
 And among other benefits, it can certainly help with answers for the questions – so far rhetorical – mentioned above.

-After the last two years marked by covid, Serial Killer brings a three-day TV Days conference back to the Janáček Academy of Music and Performing Arts (JAMU).
+Even this year, Serial Killer brings a three-day TV Days conference (September 20 to 22, 2023) back to the Orlí Street Theatre of the Janáček Academy of Music and Performing Arts (JAMU).

-TV Days accreditation holders will be able to attend more than 40 sessions from local as well as international speakers, case studies and showcases full of new series from different corners of Europe or masterclasses from outstanding creators and talents.
+TV Days accreditation holders will be able to attend tens of sessions from local as well as international speakers, case studies and showcases full of new series from different corners of Europe or masterclasses from outstanding creators and talents.

 The price of a three-day TV Days pass is 130 EUR.
-Apart from the conference programme, it will allow the holder to attend all the Serial Killer screenings along with the evening networking parties.
+Apart from the conference programme, it will allow its holder to attend all the Serial Killer screenings as well as the evening networking parties.

-The program of the TV Days conference is in English.
+The programme of the TV Days conference is in English.